-The United Kingdom as Respondent claims, as a matter of preliminary objection, "that the intervening resolutions of the Security Council have rendered the Libyan claims without object" (Judgment, para.
-46).
+The United States as Respondent claims, as a matter of preliminary objection, that "Libya's claims have become moot because Security Council resolutions 748 (1992) and 883 (1993) have rendered them without object" (Judgment, para.
+45).
 The aim of the objection is to obtain a decision from the Court that there is no ground for proceeding to judgment on the merits.
 This is an exclusively preliminary objection.
 The Court could - and should - have decided on it without thereby passing judgment - if only in part - on the merits of Libya's claims.

 Had the Court rejected - in whole or in part - the preliminary objection in question, then it would now turn - in so far as the preliminary objection was rejected - to the merits of the Libyan submissions and examine them one by one within the limits of its jurisdiction.
-The outcome of that examination would in no way be predetermined by the previous examination of and decision on the objection of the United Kingdom.
+The outcome of that examination would in no way be predetermined by the previous examination of and decision on the objection of the United States.

-Had the Court, on the other hand, accepted the objection raised by the United Kingdom, then the Court would have effectively ended the case.
+Had the Court, on the other hand, accepted the objection raised by the United States, then the Court would have effectively ended the case.
 It would, however, have done so without deciding on the merits of any of the submissions presented by Libya or predetermining them.
 The Court would have left the Montreal Convention completely aside.
 It would have based its decision exclusively on a new element, extraneous to the Montreal Convention and not related to it - the Security Council resolutions.
-In adopting resolutions 748 (1992) and 883 (1993), which contain decisions made under Chapter VII of the Charter and binding under Article 25, the Security Council has not taken position with regard to the Montreal Convention; in no way has it decided whether the provisions of the Convention are applicable to the Lockerbie incident, nor has it decided or taken a position on the question as to whether the provisions of the Convention have been complied with by the Parties.
-Rather, in the exercise of its primary responsibility for the maintenance of international peace and security, the Council found it necessary to impose certain obligations on Libva.
+In adopting resolutions 748 (1992) and 883 (1993), which contain decisions made under Chapter VII of the Charter and binding under Article 25, the Security Council has not taken a position with regard to the Montreal Convention; in no way has it decided whether the provisions of the Convention are applicable to the Lockerbie incident, nor has it decided or taken position on the question whether the provisions of the Convention have been complied with by the Parties.
+Rather, in the exercise of its primary responsibility for the maintenance of international peace and security, the Council found it necessary to impose certain obligations on Libya.
 In accordance with Article 103 of the Charter, those obligations override all other obligations of the Parties, irrespective of whether the latter obligations were contested between the Parties or whether they had been complied with or not.
-The lack of connection between the Security Council resolutions and the position of the Parties under the Montreal Convention precludes the evaluation of the objection of the United Kingdom as a defence on the merits; it also prohibits the Court from stating, as it does, that the objection "does much more than 'touch[ing] upon subjects belonging to the merits of the case' " (Judgment. para.
-50) or that it is " 'inextricably interwoven' with the merits" (ibid.).
+The lack of connection between the Security Council resolutions and the position of the Parties under the Montreal Convention precludes the evaluation of the objection of the United States as a defence on the merits; it also prohibits the Court from stating, as it does, that the objection "does much more than 'touch[ing] upon subjects belonging to the merits of the case' " (Judgment, para.
+49) or that it is " 'inextricably interwoven' with the merits" (ibid.).